 Breakfasts here are spectacular.
 Very good fresh juice is accompanied by a lavish choice of fruits: hunks of papaya, melon and mango, and great heaps of strawberries, grapes and kiwi fruit.
 Eggs are cooked to order by cheerful chefs who toss bacon and banter in the open kitchen.
 There are cereals ranging from coco pops to homemade granola, plus fresh coffee and a wide range of leaf teas.
 It's most definitely worth getting up for, but breakfast can be brought to your room if you’ve partied too late.

-Superb Argentine steaks are served at lunchtime, along with other good Argentine fare, much of it cooked traditionally in adobe mud ovens.
+Superb Argentine steaks are served at lunchtime, along with other good Argentine fare, much of it cooked traditionally in adobe mud ovens, and an array of veggie options too.
 Informal meals can be ordered from the pool bar and the library lounge, where you can also have tea with silver pots and delicate nibbles (though the scones were less than inspiring).

 Dinner is an event to be savoured in award-winning El Bistro, and in the right frock.
 Anything will look good against the white décor, but expect to be upstaged by the row of white unicorn heads with red eyes gazing down at you.
 The menu is packed with reworkings of traditional recipes plus brand new concepts.
 All showcase contemporary culinary techniques such as ‘spherifcations’, ‘foams’ and ‘airs’ to develop different textures and tastes.
 A real treat.

 - Restaurants nearby